LiangqinRen/PrivDNN/README.md

 bash run.sh clean
 ```

 *clean* function function deletes the generated cipher parameters.
 PrivDNN will check if the file exists.
 If it exists, it will pass the generating process and use it.
-Otherwise, it will generate required cipher parameters automatically.
-If you change the SEAL parameters, you must compile and clean encrypted model data to generate new data.
+Otherwise, it will generate the required cipher parameters automatically.
+If you change the SEAL parameters, you must compile and clean encrypted model data to create new data.

 #### others

-We have some python programs in **PrivDNN/analyze_result**, to statistic the results we got from previous experiments.
-The results of those programs are used in Table 2, 3 and Figure 5, 7.
+We have some Python programs in **PrivDNN/analyze_result** to statistic the results from previous experiments.
+The results of those programs are used in Tables 2, 3 and Figures 5, 7.

 ### Citation